-CORPORATE GOVERNANCE REPORT As at 31 May 2024
+CORPORATE GOVERNANCE REPORT As at 30 April 2025

 The Board of Directors (the Board) and Management of Singapore Life Holdings Pte.
-Ltd. (the Company) and its subsidiaries (the Group) are committed to high standards of corporate governance in its dealings with all stakeholders, including policyholders.
+Ltd. (SLH) and its subsidiaries, including Singapore Life Ltd. (SLL) (collectively, the Group), are committed to high standards of corporate governance in its dealings with all stakeholders, including policyholders.

-The Company was designated as a Financial Holding Company under Section 4(1) of the Financial Holding Companies Act 2013 with effect from 1 July 2022 until its designation was withdrawn with effect from 1 April 2024.
-Since 1 July 2022, the Company has adopted the corporate governance practices that conform to the Financial Holding Companies (Corporate Governance of Designated Financial Holding Companies with Licensed Insurer Subsidiary) Regulations 2022 (the FHC CG Regulations), as well as the Guidelines on Corporate Governance for Designated Financial Holding Companies, Banks, Direct Insurers, Reinsurers and Captive Insurers which are Incorporated in Singapore issued by MAS on 9 November 2021.
+SLH was designated as a Financial Holding Company under Section 4(1) of the Financial Holding Companies Act 2013 with effect from 1 July 2022 until its designation was withdrawn from 1 April 2024.
+Since 1 July 2022, SLH has adopted corporate governance practices that conform to the Financial Holding Companies (Corporate Governance of Designated Financial Holding Companies with Licensed Insurer Subsidiary) Regulations 2022 (the FHC CG Regulations), as well as the Guidelines on Corporate Governance for Designated Financial Holding Companies, Banks, Direct Insurers, Reinsurers and Captive Insurers which are Incorporated in Singapore, issued by MAS on 9 November 2021.
+SLL also complies with the Insurance (Corporate Governance) Regulations 2013 (the CG Regulations).
+SLH and SLL share a common board of directors and references to the Board are in the context of SLH and/or SLL as the case may be.
+In this corporate governance report (the Report), "the Company" refers to both SLH and SLL.

-This corporate governance report (the Report) sets out the corporate governance practices for financial year (FY) 2023.
+The Report sets out the corporate governance practices for financial year (FY) 2024.